 Different types of stem cells can be used for different purposes.
 Cord blood is a rich source of hematopoietic stem cells (HSCs), which are FDA-approved to more than 80 diseases and conditions, including cancers like leukemia and lymphoma, blood disorders like sickle cell disease, and metabolic disorders like Tay-Sachs, to name just a few.

-Cord tissue is an abundant source of mesenchymal stem cells (MSCs), which are different from HSCs found in cord blood.
+Cord tissue is an abundant source of many different kinds of cells, including mesenchymal stem cells (MSCs), which are different from HSCs found in cord blood.
+To date, the vast amount of research on the different kinds of cells derived from the cord tissue has been squarely focused on the MSCs or Mesenchymal Stem Cells.
 MSCs show significant potential in the field of regenerative medicine, and in fact, are currently being studied as a potential treatment in more than 300 registered clinical trials [*].

 2. Cord Tissue Stem Cells Have Different Benefits